Terriao/OpenDPC/README.md

 ---

 ## FAQ

+**How does OpenDPC differ from cwipc / VR2Gather, Hofer 2018, or potree?**
+Those systems target *rendering* (and in the case of VR2Gather, *transmission*) of dynamic point clouds for tele-presence or visualisation.
+OpenDPC adds a **subjective-evaluation harness** for compressed dynamic point clouds, with a published V-PCC distortion ladder and 60-subject JND data.
+The player itself is competitive with those tools; the JND pipeline is the unique contribution.

 **Why Unity and not a custom OpenGL renderer?**
 Unity gave us a working cross-platform shader pipeline on day one, an interaction layer (drag, zoom, UI panels) that did not need to be hand-rolled, and a build system that targets Windows, macOS, and Linux from the same source tree.
 The cost is a heavier runtime; the saving is months of engineering.
 For a research-grade tool, the trade lands in Unity's favour.